HaydenS3/ris/README.md

 ## TODOs

-- [ ] Convert the solution to run using parallel processing on RIS.
 - [ ] Use pytorch instead of keras.
-- [ ] Do hyperparameter tuning
 - [ ] Add image augmentation to the model
-- [ ] Improve CNN architecture, add dropout and batch normalization layers to the model.
+- [ ] Improve CNN architecture.
+Add batch normalization layers to the model.
 Add early stopping to prevent overfitting.